hyperledger-labs/splice/cluster/README.md

   within the cluster are updated to match your local working copy.
 (It also works for base images like `canton` and `cn-app` that do not have corresponding cluster modules.)
-* `cncluster reset` - Delete all `Pod`s, forcing all memory state to be reset.
+* `cncluster reset` - Delete all `Pod`s and persistent storage, resetting all state and preparing the cluster for a fresh environment startup.
 * `cncluster top` - Show memory and CPU usage across the cluster.
 * `cncluster wait` - Wait for the clusters' pods to all be noted as in a ready state.

 Internally, these operations rely on the following environment variables.
 As stated above, these are usually populated via `.envrc`.